Purpose

 FILES

-The FILES keyword is composed of the LOCATION, FORMAT, and PATTERN clauses.
+The FILES keyword consists of the LOCATION, FORMAT, and PATTERN clauses.

 The

-LOCATIONclause specifies the path where the external table's data files are stored.
-Typically, the data files are stored in a separate directory, which may contain subdirectories.
-When the external table is created, it automatically collects all files in this directory.For a local location, the format is
+LOCATIONclause specifies the path where the external table files are stored.
+Typically, the data files of an external table are stored in a separate directory, which can contain subdirectories.
+When you create an external table, it automatically collects all files in this directory.For a local location, the format is

 LOCATION = '[file://] local_file_path', wherelocal_file_pathcan be a relative or absolute path.
-If a relative path is provided, the current directory must be the installation directory of OceanBase Database.
-Thesecure_file_privparameter specifies the file paths that OBServer nodes are allowed to access.local_file_pathmust be a subpath ofsecure_file_priv.For a remote location, the format is as follows:
+If you specify a relative path, the current directory must be the installation directory of OceanBase Database.
+Thesecure_file_privparameter specifies the file paths that OBServer nodes have permission to access.local_file_pathmust be a subpath of thesecure_file_privpath.For a remote location, the format is as follows:

 LOCATION = 'hdfs://localhost:port/user?principal=xxx&keytab=xxx&krb5conf=xxx&configs=xxx'.
-Where:principal: the user for login authentication.keytab: the path to the user's authentication key file.krb5conf: the path to the Kerberos environment description file.configs: additional HDFS configuration items.
-By default, this is empty.
-However, in a Kerberos environment, this parameter usually has a value and needs to be configured, for example:dfs.data.transfer.protection=authentication,privacy, which specifies the data transmission protection level asauthenticationandprivacy.
+Where:principal: the user for login and authentication.keytab: the path to the user's authentication key file.krb5conf: the path to the Kerberos environment description file.configs: additional HDFS configuration items.
+By default, this parameter is empty, but in a Kerberos environment, it usually has a value and needs to be configured.
+For example,dfs.data.transfer.protection=authentication,privacyspecifies the data transfer protection level asauthenticationandprivacy.

 - For Kerberos authentication: